Categories

 When looking at the fixed income landscape, short-term bonds stand out for their attractive valuations and limited volatility, providing an attractive steppingstone from cash.

-Vincent J. Gonzales is a fixed income portfolio manager with 17 years of experience (as of 12/31/2023).
+Vincent J. Gonzales is a fixed income portfolio manager with 16 years of investment industry experience (as of 12/31/2023).
 He holds an MBA from Harvard and a bachelor’s degree in management science & engineering from Stanford University.

 Unlike mutual fund shares, investments in U.S. Treasuries are guaranteed by the U.S. government as to the payment of principal and interest.